 Welcome!
 I am a PhD candidate in the Department of Sociology at the University of Michigan.
 My research interests include sociology of education, social inequality, gender & sexuality, childhood, and qualitative methods.
-I also have additional interests and experience teaching courses on the sociology of deviance, sexualities, and criminology.

 I received my Master’s in Sociology, and my Bachelor’s in Sociology and Criminology from the University of Northern Iowa.
-I was born and raised in Cedar Rapids, Iowa.